2024 Saurya Airlines Bombardier CRJ200 crash: Saurya Airlines operation and oversight

 The investigation examined operations at Saurya Airlines and the oversight conducted by the CAAN.
-FDR data from 9N-AME and 9N-ANM, another CRJ-200 of Saurya Airlines, was analyzed by the AAIC to determine the performance of flight crew.
+FDR data from 9N-AME and 9N-ANM, another CRJ-200 of Saurya Airlines, were analyzed by the AAIC to determine the performance of flight crew.
 Rotation rates of above 3° per second were common, with 18 recorded instances of excessive pitch rates of above 4° per second on 9N-AME recorded.
 In March 2024, 9N-AME experienced a 5.5° per second pitch rate with the same pilot-in-command of the accident flight.
 The most significant instance recorded was in January 2024 with a pitch rate of 5.8° per second.

 Final report

 On 14 July 2025, the AAIC submitted their final report to the Ministry of Culture, Tourism and Civil Aviation.
 The report was released publicly four days later on 18 July.
 They determined:

 The most probable cause of the accident was a deep stall during take-off because of an abnormally rapid pitch rate commanded at a lower than optimal rotation speed.

 The contributory factors to the accident are: